DragonRidersUnite/dragonridersunite.github.io/_recipes/spritesheet.md

 Change `tile_x` and `tile_y` to render different tiles within the spritesheet.

+When you specify the `w` and `h` of the sprite, you can enlarge the slice of the spritesheet we are rendering.
+Try changing those values too and see what happens.

 ## Tile Map

 When working with more complex spritesheets, you may want to define a tilemap which specifies the coordinates and size of a given tile in the spritesheet.
 We'll use a Ruby Hash for this.
 And we'll animate it by changing the tile every 16 ticks.